-Dear colleagues, It is with considerable concern that we would like to alert you to the dire situation at our alma mater Guilford College, which recently announced plans to terminate the contracts of dozens of faculty and staff—including tenured professors who have decades of service—at…1 comment
+Dear colleagues, It is with considerable concern that we would like to alert you to the dire situation at our alma mater Guilford College, which recently announced plans to terminate the contracts of dozens of faculty and staff—including tenured professors who have decades of service—at…no comment

 Who’s responsible for the fire?
 Last fall several wildfires raged in western NC.
 Ash rained down on my former high school; some schools closed due to the smoke, and some local residents lost everything, even their lives.
 At least a few of these fires were…1 comment